sanchezzzhak/node-device-detector/README.md

 ### (ChangeLog)

 * v1.2.8
-    * Update fixtures from the motamo-org/devicedetect package#3.13.0 (update to 2020/09/03)
+    * Update fixtures from the motamo-org/devicedetect package#3.13.0 (update to 2020/10/03)
     * Added new methods: setOsVersionTruncate, setClientVersionTruncate
+    * Added definition of engine version Gecko

 * v1.2.7
     * Update fixtures from the motamo-org/devicedetect package#3.13.0 (update to 2020/08/17)